Fostering and Home for Life: A guide for NZ employers

 Employees who become permanent caregivers for a child under 6 years old are eligible for parental leave entitlements:

-This includes "Home for Life" placements and permanent fostering arrangements.
+This includes "Home for Life" placements and permanent guardianship arrangements.

 For qualifying permanent arrangements, standard parental leave entitlements apply, such as: